 That is all that needs to be said for people to decide what to do.

 The last word

-Greek philosopher Epicurus lived over 2000 years ago and wrote a great deal, sadly little of it survived.
-What has survived, and what has been reported in other ancient writings that have survived, led to the philosophical argument expressed in modern times, the wording of which we may owe to the Scottish philosopher David Hume; in its common occurrence for it goes like this:
+Greek philosopher Epicurus lived 2000 years ago and wrote a great deal, sadly little of it survived (possibly because the church suppressed it).
+What has survived, and what has been reported in other ancient writings that have survived, led to the philosophical argument expressed in modern times, the wording of which we may owe to the Scottish philosopher David Hume; in its common occurrence it goes like this: